How the Liver Works

 Why Oral Steroids are Toxic to the Liver

-Oral anabolic steroids (Anavar, Dianabol, Winstrol, Turnabol, etc.) have a modification in their structure, known as C17 alpha alkylation (C17aa), which allows them to survive the first pass through the liver without being broken down.
+Oral anabolic steroids (Anavar, Dianabol, Winstrol, Turinabol, etc.) have a modification in their structure, known as C17 alpha alkylation (C17aa), which allows them to survive the first pass through the liver without being broken down.
 This modification lets the steroids enter the bloodstream in higher concentrations but also makes them more taxing for the liver to process.
 Over time, this can stress the liver and cause blockages, which can lead to inflammation and even liver cells being damaged or dying off.

 Types of Liver Damage